13 km Global Edmonton Mini Birkie – Monday, February 15, 2021

-A course for those who want a taste of the Birkie!
+A course for those who want to sample the Birkie!
 Skiers in this event vary in age and ability, but they all seek the thrill of crossing the finish line.
-Children under 8 must be accompanied by an adult also registered in the same event.
-Medals given to overall male and female winners and medallions given to age groups 18 and under.
-Adult age group finish times provided for informational purposes.

 Start Line and Finish Area